blackberry/saturnring/README.md

 STAGE 3: Testing via an iscsi client VM (192.168.21.23)

 17. Log into the Saturnring web portal as superuser and under users create an account for a test user (fastiouser/fastiopassword).Do not change the storage quota while creating the user.
 Make the user a staff user and give it permission to add, remove and modify targets.
+See  https://github.com/sachinkagarwal/saturnring/raw/master/doc/userguide.odt for details.

 18. On the host  navigate to <DIRROOT>/saturnring/deployments/vagrant
     ```